 The final evaluation for this class is two-fold.
 Students will complete a report as the final assignment for the course, and they will be responsible for adapting this report to be suitable for a 5-8 minute presentation.
-Presentations will be given during the final examination period.
+Presentations will be given during the final examination period, Friday, May 17, from 9:45 to 12:00.